jml0123/saf-textapp-client/README.md

 # Technology Used
 - PostgreSQL
 - Express.js
 - Node.js (node-cron to schedule SMS message sending)
 - React.js
 - (Twillio API)

+This is the client repo.
+Here's a [link](https://saf-textapp-client.jml0123.vercel.app/) to the API repo.